LouisIkpon/elist_analysis/README.md

 # Executive Summary

 Across 2019–2022, Elist delivered $28.1M in revenue from 108K orders (avg ~$7.0M and ~27K orders/year, AOV ~$254).
 Revenue peaked in 2020 and dropped to $4.96M in 2022 (~51% below peak), explained by fewer orders and lower AOV.
-This decline may reflect post-pandemic demand normalization.
+This decline may reflect post-pandemic demand normalization Tthe following sections will explore additional contributing factors and highlight key opportunity areas for improvement.